-Impairment of Goodwill and Long-Lived Assets
+Impairment of Long-Lived Assets

 The Company evaluates the recoverability of long-lived assets whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 The determination of recoverability is based on an estimate of undiscounted cash flows expected to result from the use of an asset and its eventual disposition.
 The estimate of cash flows is based upon, among other things, certain assumptions about expected future operating performance, growth rates and other factors.
 Estimates of undiscounted cash flows may differ from actual cash flows due to, among other things, technological changes, economic conditions, changes to the business model or changes in operating performance.
 If the sum of the undiscounted cash flows is less than the carrying value, an impairment loss is recognized, measured as the amount by which the carrying value exceeds the fair value of the asset.
 Fair value is determined by reference to quoted market prices, if available, or discounted cash flows, as appropriate.
-See Note 8, "Goodwill," regarding impairment testing in fiscal year 2020.